ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 As specified in the ACE framework (see {{Sections 5.8 and 5.9 of RFC9200}}), the requesting entity (RS and/or C) and AS communicates via the /token or /introspect endpoint.
 When using this profile, the use of CoAP {{RFC7252}} and OSCORE {{RFC8613}} for this communication is RECOMMENDED.
 Other protocols fulfilling the security requirements defined in {{Section 5 of RFC9200}} (such as HTTP and DTLS {{RFC9147}} or TLS {{RFC8446}}) MAY be used instead.

 If OSCORE is used, the requesting entity and AS need to have an OSCORE Security Context in place.
-While this can be pre-installed, the requesting entity and AS can establish such an OSCORE Security Context, for example, by running the EDHOC protocol, as shown between C and AS by the examples in {{example-without-optimization}}, {{example-with-optimization}}, and {{example-without-optimization-as-posting}}.
+While this can be pre-installed, the requesting entity and AS can establish such an OSCORE Security Context, for example, by running the EDHOC protocol, as shown between C and AS by the examples in {{example-without-optimization}} and {{example-with-optimization}}.

-Furthermore, as discussed in {{as-c}} and shown by the example in {{example-without-optimization-as-posting}}, AS may upload an access token directly to the /authz-info endpoint at RS.
+Furthermore, as discussed in {{as-c}}, AS may upload an access token directly to the /authz-info endpoint at RS.
 Unless encryption is applied, that exchange between AS and RS discloses the plain text token, just like when C uses the /authz-info endpoint at RS to upload a first token in a series.

 Editor's note: Elaborate on how to encrypt the token from AS to RS, since there is a pre-established security context.